Nafees10/qscript/spec/syntax.md

 * `&&` returns 1 (int) if `value0` and `value1` are both 1 (int)
 * `||` returns 1 (int) if either of `value0` or `value1` are 1 (int), or both are 1 (int)

-In QScript, you cannot write `-1`, so instead, use `0-1`.
+In QScript, you cannot write `-1` or any other negative number, so instead, use `0-1` or `0-x` where x is a int.
+In case you want negative float, use `0.0-x`.

 ---

 ## Function Call
 There are 2 types of functions, script-defined, and external.
 External are made available by "registering" them into QScript (the script cannot do this).
- If a script-defined function has a name `setLength`, and an external function is also named `setLength`, then upon calling `setLength(...)`, the script-defined one will be executed.
+In case a script defined function has the same name as an external one, the script-defined one will be called, external one will be ignored.
 Both types of functions can be executed like:
 ```
 FUNCTION_NAME (arg0, arg1);
 ```